 This delicious dairy free chocolate cake is made with sweet potato or pumpkin puree instead of eggs and oil.
-It is easy to make, super moist, and perfect for a 2 or 3-layer cake for a holiday or birthday cake.
+It is easy to make, super moist, and perfect for a 1 or 2 or 3-layer cake for a holiday or birthday cake.
 Vegan, gluten-free, oil-free, egg-free and delicious.

 Dairy Free Chocolate Cake

 This dairy free chocolate cake recipe is fool proof.
 I don't say things like that lightly either.
 It's hard to make a recipe fool-proof since there is such a variety of flours and brands.
 But I think this is really able to support these variations and still come out with a perfect balance of texture and moisture.
 I have a few tricks to help you along.
 Let's tell you more!